4 Lyrics From A Classic Carol That Bring the Christmas Story to Life

 Do you think God welcomes all people?
 Why or why not?

-Steve Mayo serves as the Director of Discipleship at CCA.
-In his role as director of youth discipleship he also assists in overseeing the CCFL six78 and HSM ministries.
-He and his wife Morgan have three children, Titus, Quincy, and Maxwell, who all attend CCA.
+Pastor Steve Mayo serves as the Director of Discipleship at CCA.
+He also collaborates with the Calvary Chapel Fort Lauderdale's Six78 and HSM youth ministries, and assists with overseeing the church’s Vision 2023 Education Team.
+He and his wife Morgan have three children who attend CCA — Titus, Quincy, and Maxwell.